Iris Pests

 Preventing Iris Borer

 Good garden hygiene is the best defense against iris borers.
 Clear away any leaves that fall during the growing season and cut the plants back hard to eliminate areas for the eggs to overwinter.
-In locations where the borer has been a pest, early applications of an insecticide with pyrethrins or spinosad may be needed to keep the borers to a minimal level.
+In locations where the borer has been a pest, early applications of an insecticide with pyrethrins or spinosad may be needed to keep the borer's to a minimal level.

 Iris Mites

-Rhizogylphus echinopus is more commonly known as the iris mIte.
+Rhizoglyphus echinopus is more commonly known as the iris mite.
 This small pest resides in colonies near the roots of the bulbs and rhizomes of iris and is a known vector for bacterial and fungal diseases.
 The mites invade plant tissue that has been damaged by mechanical means, such as by a garden fork or spade.
 The mites resemble very tiny eggs (0.03 of an inch long) and avoid light as much as possible.
 The only way to see what is causing the damage to your plant is to dig it up.
 Common symptoms include slowed or stopped growth, failing flowers, and drooping of top growth, which can look like dehydration.

 Treating Iris Mites